muppet9010/Streamlabs-Rcon-Integration/README.md

 Filter and manipulator scripts can include the logical statements `and`, `or` as well as brackets `()`.
 These scripts are run as Python code.

 Actions can be a locally defined Lua string or use a shared named Lua string within the profile.
 This is to allow re-use when its convienent.

+When the application starts up all profiles in the profile folder are checked for their compliance with the event handler types and their attributes.
+Any issues causes the program to stop loading and the issue is recorded to the log file.
+This is to avoid failure from mis-configuration at run time.

+After configuring the application it is advised to run it and use the Streamlabs Test Widget option to send test events and confirm it behaves as you expect.